duynguyen146/Celestia_ITN/Sovereign_Chain_Stride/Sequencer_setup.md

 ## 1. Introduction
 - Deploy a sovereign rollup chain on top of Celestia Blockspacerace network is one of bonus tasks of Celestia ITN program.
-- In this part, i will show how to convert and build a rollup chain from a existing Cosmos SDK L1 - `Stride`
+- In this part, i will show how to convert and deploy a sequencer of a rollup chain from a existing Cosmos SDK L1 - `Stride`

 ## 2. Deployment
 ### 2.1 Install Prerequisites